What are your rights when you're buying goods from an online auction?

 Case study: the $6100 boat

 The buyer of a second-hand boat went to the Disputes Tribunal claiming $7200 in repair costs.
 He'd paid $6100 for the boat, listed on Trade Me as in "excellent condition".
 The engine failed soon after the boat was delivered and required a series of major repairs.
 The tribunal was only prepared to award the buyer $1150 to cover the costs of the initial repairs.
 It held the buyer shouldn't have proceeded with the subsequent repairs when the costs became apparent.

-The Sale of Goods Act may also provide some comeback if you've bought a product that doesn't match its description.
+The Contract and Commercial Law Act may also provide some comeback if you've bought a product that doesn't match its description.
 The Act says where goods are "sold by description" then they must correspond with that description.
 If they don't, you can reject them.
 "Description" usually means a statement about the kind or class of the good, rather than its condition or quality.

 Case study: the $5500 motorbikes

 2 Triumph motorbikes were sold on Trade Me for $5150.
 The buyer later discovered some of the parts were from a different make of bike (a Yamaha) and other parts were missing.
 The tribunal held the bikes didn't correspond with the description of a Triumph motorbike and ordered the seller to repay the $5150.
 The buyer was required to return the bikes once payment had been made.

 The Contract and Commercial Law Act also gives you the right to keep the goods but claim damages for any financial loss resulting from the inaccurate description.
 The hitch is sellers can contract out of these provisions of the Act – and if they do, these rights won't apply.